setms/book/docs/software-engineering.md

 The best course of action is to probe (try something), sense (see patterns emerge), and respond.
 It must be safe to fail, or else people stop probing.

-It's unclear whether software development falls in the _Complicated_ or _Complex_ domains.
-In fact different aspects may be in different domains.

 Consider a nuclear engineer designing a nuclear reactor.
 How often do they to have to adapt their design to the discovery of a new radioactive element or isotope?
 Never.